HmzAli/aman/README.md

 # aman
-A simple tool to manager shell aliases
+A simple tool to manage shell aliases

 #### INSTALLATION